I've walked into a lot of BJJ academies over the years.

 The Community Covers Problems

-There's a specific kind of academy I want to talk about, because I think it's the most dangerous situation an owner can find himself in.
+There's a specific kind of academy I want to talk about, because it's the most dangerous situation an owner can be in.

 These are the academies held together entirely by community.
-You know the type — a tight group of training partners, everyone knows each other, the head instructor is beloved, the culture is warm and genuine and real.
+You know the type.
+A tight group of training partners, everyone knows each other, the head instructor is beloved, the culture is warm and genuine.

 These places are beautiful.
 And for a while, they work.

 The community glue holds everything together.
-The lack of systems doesn't matter because the goodwill is strong enough to paper over the gaps.
+The lack of systems doesn't matter, because the goodwill papers over the gaps.
 Students stay because they love the tribe.
 Instructors show up because they care about the people.
-The owner doesn't need processes because his personality and presence is the process.
+The owner doesn't need processes, because his personality and presence is the process.

-But here's the trap: it creates an illusion.
+And here's the trap.
 The owner mistakes the community for the infrastructure.

 And then the academy grows.